ho-ansible/wireguard/README.md

 # Ansible role: WireGuard
 Point-to-point VPN.

 This role uses the built-in wireguard support in systemd-networkd as of v237.

+Keys are stored as hostvars in YAML files in the inventory, and also cached as host facts.

 ## Requirements
 Only tested on Debian stable, for now.